by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu22.04_WSL2_setup/README.md

 ### Overview

 MOFFUSION relies heavily on GPU acceleration and specific library versions.
 While the core dependencies are aligned with **Ubuntu 20.04 LTS**, we recommend using **Ubuntu 22.04 LTS** for host systems due to its extended support and compatibility.
-(Side note: I tried it on Ubuntu 18.04 LTS and Ubuntu 24.04 LTS, but it didn't work with Docker or GPU settings.
+(Side note: I tried it on Ubuntu 18.04 LTS, but it didn't work with Docker or GPU settings.
 It's difficult unless you're an expert in this field.)

 ---